Matthijs de Ligt: Bayern Munich

 On 19 July 2022, De Ligt signed for Bundesliga champions Bayern Munich on five-year contract for a reported initial fee of €67 million, potentially rising to €77 million in add-ons.
 On 21 August, he scored his first Bundesliga goal in a 7–0 away win over Bochum.

-On 8 March 2023, at the Champions League round of 16 second leg, he made a goal-line clearance against Paris Saint-Germain, after goalkeeper Yann Sommer lost the ball under pressure, to keep the goalless draw and scoreline at 1–0 on aggregate.
+On 8 March 2023, at the Champions League round of 16-second leg, he made a goal-line clearance against Paris Saint-Germain, after goalkeeper Yann Sommer lost the ball under pressure, to keep the goalless draw and scoreline at 1–0 on aggregate.
 The match ended in a 2–0 victory and qualification to the quarter-final.
+On 8 April, he scored the only goal from 25 yd in a 1–0 away win over Freiburg, four days after a 2–1 defeat against the same opponent in the DFB-Pokal quarter-finals.
+That strike was voted Bayern's goal of the month in the Bundesliga.
+He was also voted player of the month in both March and April.